molpopgen/BigDataFormats/README.md

 1. Not totally convenient.
 Have to read data back into buffers and then convert it to desired formats.
 Bit of a drag.
 (This con is specific to writing your plain-text data to a gzfile via gzprintf.
 We'll fix this below).

-##Note
-There are many more advanced functions in zlib other than the higher-level analogs to the _stdio.h_ functions.
-The library source comes with examples of use.
-These functions are lower-level and more complex, but provider finer control over reading/writing from compressed streams.

 ##Compiling against zlib
 Simply add this at link time: